prachurjyaghy/Physical-Design-using-OpenLANE-SKY130/README.md

   ![image](https://github.com/prachurjyaghy/Physical-Design-using-OpenLANE-SKY130/assets/48976708/dbdad075-807a-4f08-bf76-a835f774d9f4)

 ### MAGIC TOOL
   1. Open MAGIC tool to see the standard cell design in the cloned directory location.
+Also the tkcon terminal for MAGIC will open.

   Command:
   `magic -T sky130A.tech sky130_inv.mag &`